 Preclinical drug development for our product candidate IC 100 is very expensive, time-consuming and uncertain.
 Our preclinical trials may fail to adequately demonstrate pharmacologic activity in therapeutic areas of interest; cause unintended short- or long-term effects in other bodily systems; or produce unexpected toxicity that may alter or risk benefit assessment.
-The class of compounds with a mechanism of action reflective of IC 100 has not entered into clinical trials, and the effects of the pharmacologic class are unknown.
+The class of compounds reflective of IC 100 has not entered into clinical trials, and the effects of the pharmacologic class are unknown.
 These and other factors could prevent or delay further development.